 Keep your air filter clean

 Air filters are an essential component of your HVAC system.
 Filters are an effective method to help clean indoor air since they catch dirt and pollutants that would otherwise pass through vents, ducts, and buildings.
-They are helpful in minimizing energy usage by reducing dirt accumulation on heat transmission equipment.
+They help minimize energy usage by reducing dirt accumulation on heat transmission equipment.

 Dirty and clogged air filters can cause the system to work harder than it should.
 Many components of an HVAC system are affected because of the performance of air filters, Therefore, it is crucial to clean your air filters every few months.